Furry fandom: Inspiration

 Allegorical novels, including works of both science fiction and fantasy, and cartoons featuring anthropomorphic animals are often cited as the earliest inspiration for the fandom.
-A survey conducted in 2007 suggested that, when compared with a non-furry control group, a higher proportion of those self-identifying as furries liked cartoons "a great deal" as children and recalled watching them significantly more often, as well as being more likely to enjoy works of science fiction than those outside of the community.
+A survey conducted in 2007 suggested that when compared with a non-furry control group, a higher proportion of those identifying as furries liked cartoons "a great deal" as children and recalled watching them significantly more often, as well as being more likely to enjoy works of science fiction than those outside of the community.

 Activities

 According to a survey from 2008, most furries believe that visual art, conventions, literature, and online communities are strongly important to the fandom.
-The furry fandom is male-dominated, with surveys reporting around 80% male respondents.
+The furry fandom is male-dominated, with other 2007–08 surveys reporting around 80% male respondents.

 Crafts

-Fans with craft skills create their own plush toys, sometimes referred to as plushies, and also build elaborate costumes called fursuits, which are worn for fun or to participate in parades, convention masquerades, dances, or fund-raising charity events (as entertainers).
-Fursuits range from designs featuring simple construction and resembling sports mascots to those with more sophisticated features that include moving jaw mechanisms, animatronic parts, prosthetic makeup, and other features.
-Fursuits range in price from $500, for mascot-like designs, to an upwards of $10,000 for models incorporating animatronics.
-While about 80% of furries do not own a full fursuit, often citing their expensive cost as the decisive factor, a majority of them hold positive feelings towards fursuiters and the conventions in which they participate.
+Fans with craft skills create plush toys and also build elaborate costumes called fursuits, which are worn for fun or to participate in parades, convention masquerades, dances, or fund-raising charity events (as entertainers).
+Fursuits range from designs featuring simple construction resembling some entertainment and sports mascots to those with more sophisticated features such as moving jaw mechanisms, animatronic parts, prosthetic makeup, and other features.
+Fursuits range in price from $500, for mascot-like designs, to upwards of $10,000 for models incorporating animatronics.
+About 80% of furries do not own a full fursuit.
 Some fans may also wear "partial" suits consisting simply of ears and a tail, or a head, paws, and a tail.
+A much larger proportion of individuals who attend conventions own a full or partial fursuit—45%, according to a survey done at Anthrocon 2018—which has been attributed to convention attendees' generally higher likelihood of being able to afford to buy a fursuit if they can afford convention travel expenses.

 Furry fans also pursue puppetry, recording videos and performing live shows such as Rapid T. Rabbit and Friends and the Funday PawPet Show, and create furry accessories, such as ears or tails.

 Role-playing

-Anthropomorphic animal characters created by furry fans, known as fursonas, are used for role-playing in MUDs, on internet forums, or on electronic mailing lists.
+Anthropomorphic animal characters created by furry fans, known as fursonas, are used for role-playing in MUDs, on internet forums, or electronic mailing lists.
 A variety of species are employed as the basis of these personas, although many furry fans (for example over 60% of those surveyed in 2007) choose to identify themselves with carnivorans.
 The longest-running online furry role-playing environment is FurryMUCK, which was established in 1990.
-Many furry fans had their first exposure to the fandom come from multiplayer online role-playing games.
-Another popular online furry social game is called Furcadia, created by Dragon's Eye Productions.
-There are also several furry-themed areas and communities in the virtual world Second Life.
+Another popular online furry social game is called Furcadia, which was created by Dragon's Eye Productions.